Weekly Hotline: February 20, 2026

 TECHNICAL UPDATE

-There are no changes in the Model Fund Portfolio this week which has a net invested equity allocation of 53%.
-This is comprised of 58% long positions, 5% in an inverse index ETF, 5% in an intermediate Treasury ETF, and 32% cash held in short-term Treasurys or a money market fund.
+There are no changes to the Model Fund Portfolio this week, which is comprised of 58% long positions, 7% in an inverse index ETF, 5% in an intermediate Treasury ETF, and 30% cash held in short-term Treasurys or a money market fund.
+This results in 51% net equity exposure.

 The next Weekly Hotline update will be this Friday after 12:30 PM ET